Accessory Dwelling Units

 - ADUs are an affordable type of home to construct in California because they do not require paying for land, major new infrastructure, structured parking, or elevators.

-- ADUs can provide a source of income for homeowners.
+- ADUs can provide a source of income for homeowners, and apartment owners.

 - ADUs are built with cost-effective wood frame construction, which is significantly less costly than homes in new multifamily infill buildings.